 Eligibility: Each team will consist of three members.
-Team members must be registered Virginia 4-H or FFA members who are at least 14 years of age by September 30, 2023 and must not have had their 19th birthday before January 1, 2023.
+Team members must be registered Virginia 4-H or FFA members who are at least 14 years of age by September 30, 2024 and must not have had their 19th birthday before January 1, 2024.
 Teams may represent county 4-H programs or FFA chapters.
-Additionally, teams might be sponsored by local feeder cattle associations or area cattlemen's groups.
+Additionally, teams might be sponsored by/represent local feeder cattle associations or area cattlemen's groups, but must still be an enrolled and eligible member of Virginia 4-H or a Virginia FFA Chapter.
 4-H and/or FFA eligibility will be verified on all contestants using the 4HOnline enrollment system and the Virginia FFA membership records, respectively.
 Teams must be entered on an official entry form and provide a completed permission form, which will include each team member's parent's signature indicating their permission for their child to participate.